-The term ‘net-zero carbon’ refers to a standard proposed by policymakers, climate scientists and activists which by emissions would be reduced to a sustainable level, preventing catastrophic climate change.
+The term ‘net-zero carbon’ refers to a standard proposed by policymakers, climate scientists, and activists where emissions would be reduced to a sustainable level, preventing catastrophic climate change.
 Some countries have already set targets- yet the issue is one of global contention.

 Net-zero carbon is possible with a measured, long-term approach